tattersoftware/wp-tesseract/wp-tesseract/trunk/README.txt

 larger type, even if it's been upscaled from a smaller source.
 If you wish to disable this option simply set this configuration option to `100%` and no resizing will occur.

+= What if I just want to use the plugin but not install anything?

+Hosting options are available.
+See [https://tattersoftware.com](https://tattersoftware.com) for contact info.

 == Changelog ==

 = 0.1.0 =
 Initial Release.

+= 1.0.0 =
+Complete rewrite: updates for PHP 7, ImageMagick replaced by GD, added language support